 Back in 2014, marketing expert Jay Baer made the analogy that email vs Facebook is the equivalent of Madonna vs Lady Gaga.
 Facebook is in many ways, the same as email marketing but with a fresh coat of paint.

-Email opt-in is the equivalent of Facebook “liked” pages.
+Email list opt-in is the equivalent of Facebook “liked” pages.
 Both allow your business to stay “top of mind” among people who have given you permission to do so.
 It’s the same strategy.